Gaanee0/Post-work-setup-COS/README.md

 ## Live Installation
 - Boot into it
-- Connect to wifi
+- Connect to wifi or LAN
 - Select limine boot (supports BTRFS snapshot boot, theming)
-- Usual steps (language, keyboard and time)
+- Usual steps (language, location (time), and keyboard)
 - [Partioning the disk](https://wiki.cachyos.org/installation/installation_on_root/)
   - 2048 GB for the ESP
   - Rest of it for BTRFS wiht LUKS2